jonathanyeong/personal-website-content/blog-redesign-v3.md

 After a months-long redesign with some stops and starts, I'm psyched to finally share my new site with you!

 I'm a sucker for behind the scenes posts.
 I love reading them.
 I love writing them.
-I was particularly inspired by the Redesigning Piccalilli series.
+I was particularly inspired by the [Redesigning Piccalilli](https://piccalil.li/blog/redesigning-piccalilli-the-first-part-of-the-design-process/) series.
 So I thought it would be interesting to go over my goals for the design, the design process, and key moments in the build.

 ## Goals for the design

 Before jumping into Figma, I wrote down some goals for the redesign.

 1. The main purpose of this site is a blog.
 Posts should be easy to read and discover, with a touch of personal curation (recommended or featured posts).
-2. I want something that's personal and friendly.
-I'd like it to be minimal but not too much where information is hidden.
-With a focus on typography, splashes of colour maybe something green.
+2. I want a site that's personal and friendly yet clean and minimal - but not so minimal that it's boring.
+3. Big type (for my old man eyes), splashes of colour maybe something green.
-3. Newsletter CTA.
+4. Newsletter CTA.
 I'd love to have more people find my newsletter.
-4. A design I can build in a reasonable amount of time, and extensible in the future.
+5. A design I can build in a reasonable amount of time, and extensible in the future.

-I also stuck with [Astro](https://astro.build/) because working with it has been a joy.
+Overall, I'm happy with the result of the redesign.
+Achieving the second goal is the hardest challenge.
+Creating something personal and friendly while also being minimal seems like a contradiction.
+I'm already thinking of changes to the design to bring more personality to it in the future.
 ## Design Phase

 During the design phase, I had three design iterations.
 The first iteration I finished at the end of 2024.
 The last I finished sometime last month.